JoseBlanca/franklin/doc/clean_reads/manual.rst

         All sequences shorted than the given length will be filtered out.

 **--filter_evalue** *float*
-		Sequences with a better evalue against any of the given databases will be filtered out
+        Sequences with a better evalue against any of the given databases will be filtered out.
+        This filter is not used by default.

 **--filter_idendity** *float*
         Minimun identity to consider a BLAST hsp (default 95%)

 **--filter_num_residues** *int*
-		Sequences with BLAST matches longer than this length will be filtered out
+        Sequences with BLAST matches longer than this length will be filtered out.
+        The default behaviour is based on the percentage, so this filter is not used.

 **--filter_length_percentage** *float*
         Sequences with BLAST matches longer than this length will be filtered out (default 75) The percentage is calculated as the matched region divided by the total read length.

 **--filter_dbs** *database list*
-		List of BLAST databases used for similarity filtering
+        List of BLAST databases used for similarity filtering.

 **-t**, **-threads**
         Number of threads to use.